-Saruni Samburu is located in a 240,000 acre private wildlife conservancy just north of Kenya’s Samburu National Reserve.
-Perched at the top of the Kalama Mountains, the lodge has a spectacular view all around of northern Kenya and offers a first-class safari experience in a pristine wilderness environment, miles away from any other visitor.
+Saruni Samburu lodge in Kenya is located in a 240,000 acre private wildlife conservancy just north of Kenya’s Samburu National Reserve.
+Perched at the top of the Kalama Mountains, this private Kenya lodge has a spectacular view of northern Kenya and offers a first-class safari experience in a pristine wilderness environment, miles away from any other visitor.

 At the heart of Saruni Samburu is the main lodge, where two large infinity swimming pools overlook multiple waterholes that are frequented by a variety of wildlife, including the famous Samburu Elephant.
 There is also an onsite Samburu Wellbeing space where guests can indulge in massage and beauty treatments at the hands of Italian-trained specialists between safari activities.
 Cuisine at Saruni Samburu is Italian-inspired, but the chef makes every effort to incorporate Kenyan specialties, especially fish and local vegetables.
 Some of the most memorable experiences at Saruni Samburu take place over meals, whether recounting the day’s adventures over dinner, enjoying a bush dinner in one of the lodge’s “secret spots”, or quieting away for a private picnic lunch for two at the river.